ahitagnied/ahid-portfolio/public/essays/treasure-trove.md

 This is a collection of articles, blogs, and pages I keep coming back to.
 Most are tutorials or curated lists of other great reads.

-I figured it’s easier to keep them all in one place - both for myself and anyone else who might find them useful - rather than juggling 1729 open tabs.
+I figured it’s easier to keep them all in one place - both for myself and anyone else who might find them useful - rather than juggling a thousand open tabs.
 This a small attempt at organizing a corner of the internet I love.

 Maintained since November 5, 2025.